cartesi/cips/cips/cip-6.md

 The current implementation of Rollups requires the manual deployment of the diamond smart contract that manages the application (although the libraries themselves are fixed).
 This architecture poses a few challenges such as:
 - Requiring Hardhat for deployment (instead of a simple Metamask transaction);
-- Makes it impractical for a mart contract on L1 to launch a Rollups instance (which would be useful for computational oracles);
+- Makes it impractical for a smart contract on L1 to launch a Rollups instance (which would be useful for computational oracles);
 - Making it harder to verify the code of existing Rollups diamonds as originating from the reference implementation;
 - Forcing every application to be identified through its 20 bytes long address (which does not fit inside a ChainId and harms compression);
 - It is not easy to enforce that the Setup Input be the first input to arrive to a rollups application.